skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Removed notion of `merge` from setters.
+This is handled automatically based on what the setter handler returns.
+- Changed setter handlers so that they must now return the value they want to set.
+The actual setting of the value is handled automatically.
+So this basically means setters/getters are just value processors!
 - Fixed some missing/errors in element getter/setters.
 - Added `element.getter()` for adding a getter handler to elements.
 - Changed `input.output(handler)` and `component.output(handler)` to handle output only for known elements.
 So we can't for example replace a components value with output that doesn't exist!
 This makes these handlers useful for dealing with value changing that was previously being done in validate handlers.